httprunner/httprunner/docs/quickstart.md

 However, the test cases are only `YAML` documents, it is impossible to generate parameters dynamically in such text.
 Fortunately, we can combine `Python` scripts with `YAML/JSON` test cases in `ApiTestEngine`.

-To achieve this goal, we can utilize `debugtalk.py` plugin and `variable_binds` mechanisms.
+To achieve this goal, we can utilize `debugtalk.py` plugin and `variables` mechanisms.

 To be specific, we can create a Python file (`examples/debugtalk.py`) and implement the related algorithm in it.
 The `debugtalk.py` file can not only be located beside `YAML/JSON` testset file, but also can be in any upward recursive folder.
 Since we want `debugtalk.py` to be importable, we should put a `__init__.py` in its folder to make it as a Python module.